All Resources

 Coschedule

-Marketing calendar software company, Coschedule, places an exit intent modal on its homepage that directs visitors to sign up for a forever-free calendar.
-The modal serves as a last-ditch effort to get new users through the door— and for the low price of free.99, the Coschedule drives a hard bargain!
+Marketing calendar software company, Coschedule, places an exit intent pop-up modal on its homepage that directs visitors to sign up for a forever-free calendar.
+The pop-up modal serves as a last-ditch effort to get new users through the door— and for the low price of free.99, the Coschedule drives a hard bargain!

 Coschedule B2B Modal Example

-We hope these five examples give you the inspiration you need to start experimenting with modals on your B2B brand's website.
-If you’re already using Intellimize, sign into your account now to start testing out modals ASAP!
+We hope these five examples give you the inspiration you need to start experimenting with pop-up modals on your B2B brand's website.
+If you’re already using Intellimize, sign into your account now to start testing out pop-up modals ASAP!

 AI for B2B Marketers Blueprint